eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 No, what bothered me was not that Ceylon's type system wasn't powerful enough to represent `Functor` or `Monad`, but rather that Ceylon's type system _wasn't powerful enough to represent Ceylon_.
+I'll show you what I mean by that in just a second.
+But first I want to argue that type functions can be seen as a regularization of the language.

+From a _purely syntactic_ point of view, it's always seemed a little strange that every sort of type declaration in Ceylon can have a list of type parameters, _except for a type parameter itself_.
+Furthermore, it's noticeable that I can take a reference, or meta reference to any program element _unless it has a list of type parameters_.
+Now, such restrictions might seem reasonable if a parameterized type parameter or a reference to a generic declaration were not meaningful notions at a fundamental level.
+But they clearly _are_ meaningful, and even at least _somewhat_ useful.

+Exactly _how_ useful is a different question&mdash;the jury's still out, at least in my mind.
+And so perhaps we'll ultimately conclude that this stuff isn't worth its weight.
+The weight being, substantially, the time it takes for programmers new to Ceylon to understand this stuff.

 In the original post, I showed how type functions were necessary to represent the type of a reference to a generic function.
 One place where this problem arises is with one of Ceylon's more unique features: its _typesafe metamodel_.

+### A use case for generic function reference types

 Usually, I can obtain a metamodel object that represents a class or function and captures its type signature.
 For